Riimu/advent-of-code-2023/README.md

 ## Usage

-The solutions are written in PHP and requires PHP to be available on your system to run.
+The solutions are written in PHP and require PHP to be available on your system to run.

-In order to list the implement command to run tasks, you may run:
+In order to list all the implemented task commands, you may run:

 ```shell
 php bin/console list